The stress energy tensor of neutral blackfold and dual theory

 In the fluid/gravity duality, essential physical properties of field theory side are mentioned by boundary stress tensor.
-As we know the Brown-York stress energy tensor ~\cite{z}, which is induced by the bulk geometry, can be obtained by finding an appropriate hypersurface in the bulk.
-The bulk metric described by (14).
+At the other hand in membrane paradigm, stress energy tensor calculates on the stretched horizon.
+But another quasilocal stress tensor is proposed by Brown-York, which obtain that on a hypersurface which is induced by bulk geometry.
+As we know the quasilocal stress energy tensor is introduced by Brown and York ~\cite{x}.
+It appropriately matches the coupling of the short wavelength and long wavelength degrees of freedom.
+Thus first candidate is charged blackfold whose bulk metric described by (4).
 Hypersurfaces can be obtained by constraining independent coordinates of spacetime.
 The time-like hypersurfaces play important role for causality relations between different coordinates.
 The hypersurface considered here is defined by:

-As we know, vectores perpendicular to a time-like hypersurface are space-like and connects time-like hypersurfaces.
-In that case, the Brown-York stress energy tensor ~\cite{v} is defined by:
+As we know, vectors perpendicular to a time-like hypersurface are space-like and time-like hypersurfaces are connected by such vectors.
+In that case, the Brown-York stress energy tensor ~\cite{v} is defined by,

 where $\gamma_{ab}$ is the induced metric on the time-like hypersurface and $K_{ab}$ is the extrinsic curvature of the bulk.
 This can be determined by,